muldon/CROKAGE-replication-package/README.md

 Note: all the experiments were conducted over a server equipped with 32 GB RAM, 3.1 GHz on four cores and 64-bit Linux Mint Cinnamon operating system.
 We strongly recommend a similar or better hardware environment.
 The operating system however could be changed.

-Note 2: for now we only provide a replication package.
-The complete source code will be released soon.

 Softwares:
 1. [Java 1.8]